 When we give random acts of kindness it’s because we want whatever our act of kindness may be to make the recipient feel good and happy.
 This fosters empathy because we’re putting ourselves in the other person’s shoes.
 For example, the kind man who helped me was being empathic and this showed by his actions.

 When the kind man helped me get my car out of the snow, I felt a sense of connection to him.
-This feeling of connection happens when we’re kind to one another and connection with others is essential to our overall happiness and well-being.
+This feeling of connection happens when we’re kind to one another and connect with others is essential to our overall happiness and well-being.